Ratpenk40/MCele3/README.md

 ```
 python main.py -p 1000000 --bound --plk1 --threeD --slice --settings settingsTemplate
 ```
-In prodution several runs can be launched in parallel (predefined 10 runs), by executing the runner.sh bash script.
+As a title of example a run as the example before (10^6 paricles for both MEX-5 and plk1) has a memory footprint of about 1000 MB.
-As a title of example a run as the example before (10^6 paricles for both MEX-5 and plk1) has a memory footprint of about 800 MB.
+A sbatch shell script, called 'one-node.sh' for running on the cluster is provided, see HPC doc for instruction on how to modify: https://doc.eresearch.unige.ch/hpc/slurm

 ## Output
 ***